 I’m often contacted on my social media channels to ask my opinion of Emma Van Heusen’s Facebook ADcelerator course.
 So I thought I would put all my thoughts in one place, try and answer some of the questions I am asked most frequently.
 Just in case you are considering it yourself.

 Let me start off by saying one thing… there are plenty of Facebook ads courses out there to choose from, I have taken several others as well as this one and one thing I’ve learnt more than anything is that everyone teaches the same things – there really is only one way to use Ads Manager after all!.

 Before I trained in Facebook ads I had used them for my own business and my clients, but never had great results despite trying out lots of different things.
-I’d wasted my own money on boosting posts, creating ads to try and sell my cake decorating classes for my previous business and had generally felt like ads were a big fat waste of time and money.
+I’d wasted my own money on boosting posts, creating ads for my previous business and had generally felt like ads were a big fat waste of time and money.

 But I’d seen other people having massive success with them.
 I saw big brands using them and knew that they must work or they wouldn’t waste their money.
 And I figured I needed to know how to use them so I could offer it as a service to my social media management clients.

 How does this particular course work?

-I joined The Adcelerator in 2018, on the first official intake after her beta testers, and I was lucky enough to join an awesome cohort of women, but more about them later!
+I joined The Adcelerator in 2018, and I was lucky enough to join an awesome cohort of women.